maximewel/image_processing/assignement_4/README.md

 In both cases, the homogenous parts of the image stay the same as a min/max has basically no effect.
 But every low-intensity region is amplified by the min and every high-intensity region is amplified by the max filter.

-* Max - Min filter: The resulting image of Max - min is very similar to the Horizontal + Vertical addition of the gradient filter: It has sharp edges as high-intensity pixels.
+* Max - Min filter: The resulting image of Max - min is very similar to the Horizontal + Vertical addition of the gradient filter and of the LoG.
+In fact, the result seems to be in the middle of both characteristics: Not as much activations as the LoG, but still a better directionnality than the gradients.
     * Effectively, every homogenous part of the image is both in the max and min - and thus removed from the last image.
 Every part where there is a high max & low min or high min & low max is amplified - and every part that is changing from max to min and vice-versa is an edge.
+As the min/max work on all x neighbourhood pixels, all directions are taken into account.

 ### Neighbourood size
 The neighbourood size testes are 3\*3 and 5\*5.
 Although the 3\*3 filter shows great results, the 5\*5 filter is lacking in the sense that has a blurring effect.
 This could be because the min/max neighbourood being too great displaces the min/max values too far out of their regions.
 The resulting Max-Min image is also blurred and the edges are less sharp and ill defined.